Chris’ note: The rise of electric vehicles (EVs) and self-driving cars is one of the world’s most unstoppable trends… and it’s just getting started.

 There’s no point crying over past mistakes though.
-As Einstein said, after hydrogen, stupidity is the most common thing in the universe.
+It’s been said that, after hydrogen, stupidity is the most common thing in the universe.
 One of the real bright sides about the change to EVs is that it will greatly increase the demand for electricity, and there will be a boom in nuclear, which is the only sensible way to provide it.

 As for technologies like wind and solar, they’re still comparatively uneconomic.
 Although there’s definitely a place for them in remote locations, and for personal use in houses.
 Fortunately, their efficiency is also advancing, and their costs declining, at the rate of Moore’s Law.

 The bottom line is that the whole world is going electric.
 Fossil fuels are no longer going to be fuels.
 They’re going to be basically feed stocks – primarily plastics, fertilizers, chemicals, lubricants, and the like.
 The demand for gasoline and diesel – which is the vast majority of oil usage – is going way down.

 Chris: It’s clear you have a lot of conviction in this idea.
 Have you made any major bets on EVs or self-driving cars?